RB-1 PROFITABILITY STUDY

 fuel oil is burned in a Diesel engine corrosion takes place,

-compounds formed from impurities contained in the fuel oil, principally
+by compounds formed from impurities contained in the fuel oil,

-Vanadium, Sodium and Sulphur, while other metallic impurities are
+principally Vanadium, Sodium and Sulphur, while other metallic

-involved to a lesser extent.
-These compounds, at the high temperatures
+impurities are involved to a lesser extent.
+These compounds, at

 B-1-2 Chemical corrosion is aggravated by the thermal fatigue to which a valve is subjected in the case of inappropriate operation, design or assembly.
 This can cause changes in the structure of the metal, making it more fragile, and liable to chemical attack from the corrosive compounds detailed above.